Relative pronouns

 Stra–

-informal intensifier, meaning very or super
+An informal intensifier meaning very or super.

 Questo libro è strabello.